zthewriter/bench/Practice Docs/consultancy_mindset.md

 ## Give the client more than what they asked for

-What is included in the contract in the minimum.
+What is included in the contract is the minimum.
 It is not all that we can do.
 Take advantage of opportunities to deliver above and beyond services to clients.
 Identify potential needs the client may have.

 Reach out to your respective slack channel when you are confronted with a project channel.
 There is always someone with an answer who can help you.